DmitryEfimenko/ssr-with-i18n/article/part-3.md

 There are two main things happening in the code above.

 First, we make use of the REQUEST injection token provided by Angular to get a hold of the full request object.
 Then we access the cookies object to find out what language the user selected in the browser.
-Finally, we call the use method of the `TranslateService` class so that our website gets rendered in that language.
+We call the `use` method of the `TranslateService` class so that our website gets rendered in that language.

 Second, the action above will trigger our custom loading mechanism defined in the `TranslateFsLoader` class.
-There, we simply use standard node API to read files from the file system (fs).
+In the class we simply use standard node API to read files from the file system (fs).

+## Solution 1 Summary

+This solution completely separates the compilation path for the server from the compilation path for the browser.
+ISSUE 1 is solved due to the `translate.getBrowserLang()` existing only in the `I18nBrowserModule`, which will never run in the server environment.

+ISSUE 2 is similarly solved by each I18n Module -- the Server and the Browser modules -- using their own Translation Loader mechanism - the `TranslateFsLoader` and `TranslateHttpLoader` respectively.

 I like this option because it comes with a clear separation between the code that runs on the server and the code that runs in the browser.
 Introducing the `AppBrowserModule` establishes the architecture for handling cases when the server- and client-side logic significantly differs.
+Perhaps this approach is best suited for larger applications.

 However, there is one more approach to tackle this task.
 Keep reading!

+*** The code up to this point is available [here](https://github.com/DmitryEfimenko/ssr-with-i18n/tree/step-4).